GromovoiStanislav/NestJS_GraphQL/graphql_16/V2/README.md

-## NestJS GraphQL Schema first with Prisma, Apollo Sandbox instead of the graphql-playground
+## NestJS GraphQL Schema first with Prisma

-- V1 - without @ResolveField()
 - v2 - with @ResolveField()

 Prisma: